An Efficient Unified Approach for Spread Option Pricing in a Copula Market Model: Introduction

 \section{Introduction}

-A spread option is a contract written on the price difference between two assets, referred to as \textit{spread} and defined as $S_{1,t} - S_{2,t}$ for $t=0,...,T$.
-Accordingly, the payoff of a European call spread option can be written as $\max\{S_{1,T} - S_{2,T} - K; 0\}$.
-Although few spread options are traded on large exchanges, most of the transactions take place over-the-counter (OTC).
-Spread options are particularly suited for commodity markets, where their features make them remarkably appropriate.
-The OTC nature of the contract does not fit ordinary speculation purposes but rather allows to hedge certain risks embedded in the features of commodity markets.
-Notably, ``processing'' spreads allow the trader to reduce or gain exposure on a commodity processing routine.
-For instance, a ``Crack Spread'' option (an option whose underlying is the spread between crude oil and the petroleum product refined from it) allows a refiner to cover against unfavourable fluctuations in the prices of input or output.
+A spread option is a contract written on the price difference (spread) between two assets.
+For example, the European call spread option gives the holder the right to receive this difference by paying a strike price at maturity.

-The most common approach in the literature, as well as the prevailing in practice, is the Multivariate Geometric Brownian Motion (henceforth MGBM) approach.
+The most common modelling approach in the literature, as well as the prevailing in practice, is the multivariate geometric Brownian motion (henceforth MGBM) approach.
 MGBM model is often used alongside Monte Carlo simulation and provides the framework for further developments.
-The approach relies on Pearson's $\rho$ to collect full information about the processes’ dependence structure.
+The approach relies on the linear correlation coefficient to collect full information about the processes’ dependence structure.
 Many authors have provided their contribution to this approach by deriving a closed form solution to the pricing problem.
-Notably, \cite{margrabe} derives a formula to price options when the $K=0$. \cite{kirk} provides a further approximation that is currently the market standard for the contract. \cite{caramona} compute an analytical approximation by reducing the price range to a bounded interval that is particularly tight for certain parameters values.
+Notably, \cite{margrabe} derives an option pricing formula when the exercise price is zero. \cite{kirk} provides a further approximation that is currently the market standard for the contract. \cite{caramona} compute an analytical approximation by reducing the price range to a bounded interval that is particularly tight for certain parameters values.
 Finally, \cite{BSSpread} introduce a lower bound for the price that has been proven to be more accurate than the approximation in \cite{kirk}.